amit9p/INSIGHT/README.md

 ## INSIGHT##
-Insight is a data service platform where a user can compute its attribute in the form of redshift sql , spark sql , scala code , spark code .
+Insight is a data service platform where a user can compute its attribute in the form of redshift sql , spark sql , scala code , spark code .Keep posted